eflows4hpc/documentation/doc/source/Sections/04_Usage_Example/Data_Logistics_Pipeline.rst

     dag = transfer_image()

-This pipeline is almost identical with the previous one as the images are download from the eFlows4HPC image service which provides HTTP-based access and uploaded to the target location using SSH.
+This pipeline is almost identical to the previous one as the images are downloaded from the eFlows4HPC image service which provides HTTP-based access and uploaded to the target location using SSH.
 The only difference is the use of the ``image_id`` parameter instead of the full ``url`` as in the previous example.

 Final remarks
 ---------------